G1.9 Working With Service Providers

 4. The family’s identification of community resources that have or have not been beneficial in the past;

-3. Presents service options to the family and individual family members, who are offered the opportunity to choose a provider when possible; 1
+3. Presents service options to the family and individual family members, who are offered the opportunity to choose a provider when possible, ensuring that the youth has a voice in choosing their services;

 5. Attends appointments, whenever possible, with the service provider, alone or with the family, as necessary to ensure continuity of treatment goals;